ardenBarden/ardenBarden/README.md

 Look at readmes of people you like and copy stuffies hehe.
 Get "pro" for free for being a student methinks

-Consider Github desktop so that you can send changes direct to computer
+Consider Github desktop so that you can send changes direct to computer.
+If I do that, then I can make changes in an IDE I like, like eclipse or vscode

 Here are some ideas to get you started: